Justice Bhushan’s verdicts stand testimony of his welfarist & humanist approach: CJI | Law-Order

 Besides, Justice Bhushan headed the five-judge Constitution bench which had last month refused to refer to a larger bench the issue whether to revisit its 29-year-old Mandal verdict putting cap on quotas at 50 per cent and quashed a Maharashtra law granting reservations to Marathas in admissions and government jobs in the state, saying it violated the principle of right to equality.

 While biding farewell, CJI Ramana said that Justice Bhushan’s journey has “truly been remarkable” and he has spent nearly two decades delivering justice in constitutional courts.
 “Justice Bhushan has always been a valuable colleague.
 His presence on the bench and on the committees that I am a member of, has been so very reassuring.
 Simply because, he is, first and foremost, a great human being.
-This quality has found abundant reflection in discharge of his duties – both while facing and adorning the bench,” said the CJI, who was heading a bench which also comprised Justice Bhushan.
+This quality has found abundant reflection in discharge of his duties – both while facing and adorning the bench,” said the CJI, who was heading a bench which also comprised Justices Bhushan, A S Bopanna and Hrishikesh Roy.
 “His judgments stand testimony to his welfarist and humanist approach.
 His concern for the welfare of every section of the society is reflected in his opinions and writings,” he said.

 Justice Bhushan said it is a matter of “great pride” to be a part of the Supreme Court.